benwitman/msbuild/tests/readme.md

 `dominorerunmeta`: re-runs a metabuild for a given test usually to expirement/debug the buildxl build.
 `dominorerunproduct`: re-runs a productbuild for a given test usually to expirement/debug the buildxl build.

+`binlog`: opens a binary log with the structured viewer.

 ## Tests
 These are the tests in increasing complexity: